thumbtack/slate/source/index.html.md

 API endpoints for the other party to call.

 **Note:** Thumbtack **does not provide customer contact information (email or phone number)** in the lead.
-In order for the Supply Partner to contact the Thumbtack customer, the communication needs to be a message (rather than call) and the message needs to be delivered via API.
+In order for the Supply Partner to contact the Thumbtack customer, the communication method needs to be a message (rather than a call) and the message needs to be delivered via API.

-Your use of an API is subject to the <a href='#api-terms-of-use'>API Terms of Use</a>.
+Your use of our API is subject to Thumbtack's <a href='#api-terms-of-use'>API Terms of Use</a>.

 # Authentication